Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

-\item Note that we may see double descent in RRE for off-diagonal term estimation of the parameter vector $\alpha_{j}^*$ in the precision matrix.
+First, we want to see in the case of $n,p$ grow, whether RRE is consistent or not.
+With $p$ growing polynomially in $n$, with a power larger than one, RRE is consistent.
+Clearly $\frac{logn + n}{n \delta_n} \to 0,$ since $\delta_n$ may grow larger in $n$.Then $K/\bar{\xi} $ can be smaller if we use the example $(\ref{ex1})$, and $K / d_{1n}^2 \to 0$.
+So signal-to-noise ratio should grow and also dominate the number of factors as well to have consistency.
+Note that we may see double descent in RRE for off-diagonal term estimation of the parameter vector $\alpha_{j}^*$ in the precision matrix.
 We fix $n$ and $K$ and analyze the changes in $p$.
 To see that in the previous Corollary we need $p/n \to 0$ to get estimation errors converging to zero.
 So very small $p$ in OLS (RRE $p-1<n$) case provides estimation error converging to zero.
-Then in minimum-norm interpolator case here (RRE with $p-1>n$), with $p/n \to \infty$ with $n$ fixed, and noise $\delta_n$ may grow with larger $p$ as in Assumption \ref{as2} $\frac{logn + n}{n \delta_n} \to 0,$ and $K /\bar{\xi} \to 0$ as discussed above since $r_n, d_{1n}^2$ depend on $p$ and if $d_{1n}^2$ dominates $r_n$ we may see estimation errors converging to zero, and hence double descent can be seen.
+Then in minimum-norm interpolator case here (RRE with $p-1>n$), with $p/n \to \infty$ with $n$ fixed, and noise $\delta_n$ may grow with larger $p$, since it is a scaled version of $p-1 \times p-1$ diagonal matrix trace with all positive elements, $\frac{logn + n}{n \delta_n} \to 0,$ and $K /\bar{\xi} \to 0$ as discussed above since $ d_{1n}^2$ depend on $p$ and if $d_{1n}^2$ dominates K, we may see estimation errors converging to zero, and hence double descent can be seen.
 To see double descent Assumption $\ref{as3}^{*}$(i),(ii) and (\ref{ex1}) is helpful.

-\item We compare now RRE in this case with adaptive PCR.
+We compare now RRE in this case with adaptive PCR.
 In RRE there is one less bias term compared with adaptive PCR ($\bar{\Psi}=0$ in RRE) in finite sample upper bound.
 Since $K < n$, adaptive PCR has a smaller variance term compared with RRE.
 Asymptotically bias terms have the same rate $K/\bar{\xi}$.
-So asymptotically adaptive PCR have smaller estimation errors, but in finite samples due to one less bias term in RRE, RRE may have smaller bias, compared to adaptive PCR.

-\item Adaptive PCR also may have one more theoretical advantage compared with RRE.
+Adaptive PCR also may have one more theoretical advantage compared with RRE.
 We need the noise $\delta_n$ to be increasing in $n$ to get consistency in RRE, whereas in adaptive PCR this is not needed.
-But in financial markets we expect $\delta_n \to \infty$ so this may not be of an issue between two estimators in financial markets. \end{itemize} \end{remark}
+But in financial markets we expect $\delta_n \to \infty$ so this may not be of an issue between two estimators in financial markets.